 - Cut the onion into 10-12 wedges.
 Peel and cut the carrot lengthwise in half and chop into rolling wedges.

-- Cut the potatoes into 4 wedges and smooth the edge of potatoes.
+- Cut the potatoes into quarters and smooth the edge of potatoes.
 If the pieces have sharp edges then they are likely to break into pieces during the cooking process from bumping into each other.
 We call this Japanese cutting technique mentori.
-Soak the potatoes in water to prevent from changing color.
+Soak the potatoes in water to remove starch.

 - Cut the sliced meat in half.
 Rinse and drain shirataki noodles.